Learn how to make glitter ornaments from Dollar Store clear ornament and vinyl. These light up ornaments DIY will add sparkle to any Christmas tree!

 - Dump glitter inside and again rotate so it covers the inside.
-Drain extra glitter back into glitter container or onto wax paper.
+Drain extra glitter back into the glitter container or onto wax paper.

 - Dry upside down for about an hour.

 - If you would like to access the tea light easily, drill a hole in the lid.
 I put a dot of dry erase marker on the switch and pressed it onto the lid.
-This will leave a little mark of where the hole should be.
+This will leave a little mark on where the hole should be.
 Drill a hole big enough to move the switch.
 I started with a smaller drill bit and worked up bigger.
 Attach in place with a bit of hot glue.
 (I tried other ways so it would be easier to remove, but couldn’t get it to hold strong enough.
 Let me know if you figure something else out!)

 - While drying, cut out vinyl with Cricut and weed off the extra vinyl.